skip to main content

 Environmentally speaking, I think that’s where these wipes really shine.
 They’re made from a special type of fiber made from sustainably managed trees and are completely compostable and biodegradable.
 (I spoke with the brand’s founder just to make sure.)
 They biodegrade in multiple environments including home and industrial composting, soil and marine.
 (Kudos recommends composting over landfill, but the wipes will degrade in a landfill—it will just take a bit more time.
 The brand also recommends tossing a wipe with poop on it into the trash or disposing of it via industrial composting as opposed to at-home composting.)
 The thought of them degrading in a landfill rather than sitting around for years made me feel a lot better every time I tossed one in my diaper pail.
 (They’re also EWG-certified, if that’s something that matters to you.)

 Keep in mind that Kudos wipes are 100% an upgrade pick.
 With a unit cost of 10 cents per wipe, they’re almost five times as expensive as some of the other highly performing wipes on our list such as Kirkland and Huggies.
-You can only order them via the brand’s website and you’ll need to pay shipping at an additional cost.
-(There is an option to add the wipes on either to a one-time or monthly diaper bundle, though, which does bring the cost down a bit.)
 They’re also on the thinner side, although I didn’t find that this affected performance much.

 The Research